Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 from l2fib table.
 If lookup missed, all interfaces within the same bridge domain with the input interface will send a copy of the frame, which is the flooding process.

-This guide explains in detail on how to use the VPP based L2 switching using either memif or rmda interfaces.
+This guide explains in detail on how to use the VPP based L2 switching using either memif or dpdk interfaces.
-Other interfaces supported by VPP (e.g. dpdk or veth) should follow a similar setup, but are not covered in this guide.
+Other interfaces supported by VPP (e.g. veth) should follow a similar setup, but are not covered in this guide.
 Users can execute bundled scripts in dataplane-stack repo to quickly establish the L2 switching cases or manually run the use cases by following detailed guidelines step by step.

-First, ensure the proper VPP binary path.
-To use VPP built in dataplane-stack, run:
+First, ensure the proper VPP binaries path.
+To use VPP in dataplane-stack project build system directory, run:

 .. code-block:: shell

         export vpp_binary="<nw_ds_workspace>/dataplane-stack/components/vpp/build-root/install-vpp-native/vpp/bin/vpp"
         export vppctl_binary="<nw_ds_workspace>/dataplane-stack/components/vpp/build-root/install-vpp-native/vpp/bin/vppctl"

-To use package intsalled VPP (e.g. ``apt``, ``buildroot``), run:
+To use package intsalled VPP (e.g. ``apt``, ``buildroot``) available in system ``PATH``, run:

 .. code-block:: shell